two hands holding an array of affirming flags

 • Training on supporting LGBTQ+ people through disclosure

-• Training on decreasing biased practices in the workplace
+• Training to decrease harmful practices in the workplace

 • Building customized resources, such as tipsheets, infographics, guides, toolkits, and animations